By John Turney

 Flacco's Super Bowl-winning season over a couple of slightly better statistical seasons.
 Vinny put up big numbers in 1996 and deserves recognition for it. with

 Kickers and punters are prioritized by honors then net punting and FG accuracy.
 All four are strong for the Ravens and could be juggled a bit.
 Sam Koch's 2014 stands as his best with a 43.3 net average and a 26-4 inside-the-20 to touchback ratio, though in 2015 he made the Pro Bowl however 2014 was a slightly better year.

 The defense was fun to choose, with three Defensive Player of the Year winners and other strong seasons by one of the best defenses, year-in, and year-out since they became a team in 1996

-We went with honors and stats for the CB positions and you see Rod Woodson there, and since he was playing outside, he qualifies for two spots—safety and corner.
+We went with honors and stats for the CB positions in general.
+Rod Woodson is qualified for two spots—safety and corner.
 As a corner in 1998 he picked off six passes and took two to the house.
 The rest of CBs here are very solid, but not superstars.
 We were tempted to put

 as a nickel here, but we though the two listed made more plays so Deion gets honorable mention as a nickel as does Corey Ivy for 2008 when he had 52 tackles and 2.5 sacks.
 Ivy was excellent as the "Cat" blitz, amassing 9.5 sacks from 2005-08 with Ravens and Rams.
 Deion Sanders's lone season